RedHatQE/rhui5-automation/scripts/README.md

 Examples of the output file are in the [deployment README](../deploy/README.md) file, or see the [hosts.cfg](../hosts.cfg) file in the parent directory.

+### RHUI cloning

+The RHUI 5 installer can clone an existing RHUA.
+To test this feature, create a stack with a VM reserved as the future clone by using the `--clone` option of the `create-cf-stack.py` script.
+Then deploy RHUI on the stack; the reserved VM will be left intact at this point.
+Use the original RHUA as you wish.

+To test the cloning process, rerun the `deploy.py` script with the `--clone` option.
+The script will set the reserved VM up as another RHUA, copy the remote share, and rerun the installer to clone the original RHUA to the other VM.

 ### How to delete stack

 Stack can be deleted "all in one" with CloudFormation.
 On the AWS amazon web page go to the